 Science is an important subject at Willowdale Christian School that creates a sense of awe and wonder in the hearts and minds of the children.
 As students engage in hands-on learning, they discover the order and creativity found in God’s creation.
 Students are encouraged to complete experiments and ask deeper questions about why things work the way they do.
 With an assortment of tools such as microscopes, test tubes, gears and pulleys, students see how theory and learning comes to life.
 Field trips to places like Ripley’s Aquarium and the Ontario Science Centre enrich the learning for students and solidify what they learn in the classroom.

 In the primary grades we concentrate on singing, rhythm and beat, using some Orff instruments and rhythm instruments.
 In the junior grades we continue with this and hope to accomplish part singing.
 The recorder is played in grades 4-5.
-Grade 6-8 students participate in a band program.
+Grade 6 students learn the ukulele and Grade 7-8 students participate in a band program.
 The school owns the instruments.
-Piano lessons are also available during or following the school day.

-WCS has a full computer lab with 27 workstations to accommodate a one to one computer to student ratio for technology class work.
+WCS has two fully functional laptop carts (one/floor of the school).
 Students learn about how to leverage technology using common programs for presentation preparation, responsible web surfing for research, website design and general computer competencies.
+All students from grades 1-8 get a Microsoft Teams account that they may use for schoolwork.

 The emphasis in Physical Education is on the use of physical activity as a development medium in which the prime goal is not the activity itself, but rather the achievement of personal potentials through the activity.
-In the primary and junior grades, the emphasis lies on the development of motor coordination, development of muscle tone and create movement as well as initial sports skills.
-The senior grades continue to develop these skills and focus on team sports skills such as softball, soccer, volleyball and basketball.
-Tae Kwon Do lessons are also available after school on Fridays.
+In the primary and junior grades, the emphasis lies on the development of motor coordination, development of muscle tone and creative movement as well as initial sports skills.
+The senior grades continue to develop these skills and focus on team sports skills such as soccer, volleyball, basketball, lacrosse, and badminton.
+Tae Kwon Do lessons are also available after school on Fridays